beatrizsmerino/adventjs/challenge-02/README.md

 # Challenge 02

+What a mess 😵!
+An elf is helping Santa Claus.
+He thought it would come to him already ordered from each gift how many units he should get.... and he got a letter ✉️ Help him out!

 ## Description

 You have received a letter ✉️ with all the gifts you have to prepare.
 The thing is that it is a text string and it is very difficult to read 😱.
 Thank goodness they have put each gift separated by space! (although **be careful**, because being children, maybe they have put more spaces than necessary).